-Let’s dig into what a Google Form is and how you can use Google Forms in your classroom.
 Forms are a quick way to create an online survey.
 The responses are then collected in an online spreadsheet (Google Sheets).
-Teachers can use Forms in a variety of ways.
-They can use them to assess student knowledge, to give quick quizzes, to create exit tickets, and even to receive feedback from students and parents!
-Ready to get started and create your own Google Form?
+Teachers can use Forms in a variety of ways, such as assessing student knowledge, giving quick quizzes, creating exit tickets, and even receiving feedback from students and parents!

 Let’s start with the basics like, “How do I access a Google Form?”
 First, you have to create a Google account HERE.
 Techy tip: Downloading the Chrome web browser would be great, since there are tons of extensions and features that work hand-in-hand with Google Drive.